danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 Meanwhile, Greg decided to up the ante.
 "How about we make this more of a lively contest?
 Let's turn this Promptathlon into a challenge!"

-Miranda, their CEO, returning from her forgotten call with the sandwich delivery guy, registered her interest.
+Eleanor, their CEO, returning from her forgotten call with the sandwich delivery guy, registered her interest.
 "I'm on board!
 The winner can save themselves from a week of writing cringe-worthy apology emails while the rest of us suffer through corporate penance!"

 In a rare moment of solidarity, Quinn chimed in, "But let's make sure everyone understands the prompts they'll be using.
 Bad input is guaranteed disaster."